 How to find the cheapest train tickets to Swansea

 The first way you can get your hands on cheaper train tickets to Swansea is by using a Railcard.
-If you travel more than a few times a year, buying an eligible Railcard can allow you to save up to 1/3 off the price of your train tickets*, meaning you can spend more on things to see and do in Wales' second city.
+If you travel more than a few times a year, buying a Railcard can allow you to save up to 1/3 off the price of your train tickets*, meaning you can spend more on things to see and do in Wales' second city.
 To see the different types of railcards, eligibility requirements and to buy one online, check out our Railcards page.

 Want even more handy hints on how to save money on train tickets?
 Check out our cheap train tickets page.